vivaxgen/ngs-pipeline/docs/source/userdocs/getting_started.rst

 --------------------------------

-The installation process checks and sets the correct cluster profile for Snakemake workflow if the a workload manager/job scheduler is installed in a HPC/cluster system.
+The installation process checks and sets the correct cluster profile for Snakemake workflow if a workload manager/job scheduler is installed in a HPC/cluster system.

-If it detects SLURM or PBSPro installed in the system, it will try to set up a default setting.
+If SLURM or PBSPro is installed in the system, the installation script will try to set up a default setting.
 Some HPC settings require additional flags or arguments for job submission, in which case the flags/arguments can be supplied with environment variable ``SNAKEMAKE_CLUSTER_EXTRA_FLAGS``, by following instructions in